 Then you have other compounds called terpenes in the plant.
 These are like cousins to CBD, and also have special properties of their own.
 It doesn’t stop there; theres even more compounds which constitute CBD’s extended family, like flavonoids.

-In total there are over 400 chemical compounds in cannabis plants, at least 60 of them being cannabinoids (1).
+In total there are over 400 chemical compounds in hemp, at least 60 of them being cannabinoids (1).

 The point I am trying to make here is that its not all about CBD.
 Sure, CBD has stolen the spotlight, but sometimes you’ve gotta have the other compounds to put on a good show.

 Thats exactly what were going to cover here.
 CBD as a solo performer versus CBD as part of an orchestra.

 There’s 3 different types of CBD to be aware of:

 - Broad spectrum CBD